SebastianHopgood/Revenue-Sales-temp-name-/README.md

 ### ASK Phase
 ---
-The Ask Phase establishes the business context for the project by defining the core objectives, identifying key stakeholders, and framing technical questions into actionable SMART goals
+The Ask Phase establishes the business context by defining core objectives, identifying key stakeholders, and framing technical questions into actionable SMART goals

 **Define the Project Goal:**
-* The primary goal is to provide a 360-degree view of the Olist Marketplace to measure performance, increase operational efficiency, improve customer satisfaction, and develop a selling strategy
+* The primary goal is to provide a 360-degree view of the Olist Marketplace to measure performance, increase operational efficiency, improve customer satisfaction, and optimize seller recruitment strategies

 **Define the Stakeholders:**
 * Olist CEO and Logistics Department